hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 </ul>
 -->
 ### Approach:
-<div align ="justify"> For the purpose of categorizing our data into classes of positive, negative, and neutral information, we use the supervised learning methods like Multi-class Logistic Regression, Naive Bayes, and Support Vector Machine.
+<div align ="justify"> For the purpose of categorizing our data into classes of positive, negative, and neutral information, we use the supervised learning methods like Multi-class Logistic Regression, Multinomial Naive Bayes, and Support Vector Machine.
 For training and testing, the data are split in an 80-20 ratio.
 The algorithms are assessed using many metrics, which are listed below.
 This makes it easier to compare them.
 <br>
 <br>
-<div align ="justify"> We utilize Vader Sentiment Analyzer to calculate a sentiment score for each review after cleaning and analysing the data.
+<div align ="justify"> The raw datset has uncategorized reviews.
+To categorize them, we use a library called **Vader Sentiment Analyzer** to calculate a sentiment score for each review after cleaning and analysing the data.
 Thus, we receive scores ranging from -1 to 1.
 Then, we determine thresholds for negative (less than -0.25), neutral (between -0.25 and 0.25) and positive data (more than 0.25).
 These will function like the real deal.
 We also divide the data 80-20 between training and testing.
 After that, we run the Supervised algorithms and do the metric evaluation.
 <br>
 <br>